 Brigadier General (ret) Stephen Xenakis, MD

 Dr. Stephen Xenakis is a retired brigadier general and Army medical corps officer with 28 years of active service.
 He is an adjunct clinical professor at the Uniformed Services University of Health Sciences.
 He is the Founder of the Center for Translational Medicine, a nonprofit that conducts clinical research and development.
 He has been a senior adviser to the Department of Defense on neurobehavioral conditions and medical management.
-Dr. Xenakis serves as an expert to Physicians for Human Rights on torture and the treatment of detainees and belongs to the group of retired generals and admirals convened by Human Rights First.
+Dr. Xenakis serves as an anti-torture advisor to Physicians for Human Rights and belongs to the group of retired generals and admirals convened by Human Rights First.
 His clinical practice has been broad and varied over the past 40 years, including expert consultation to military attorneys and providing inpatient care, substance abuse and alcohol treatment, and community health services.

 Dr. Xenakis is board certified by the American Board of Psychiatry and Neurology in General Psychiatry, as well as Child and Adolescent Psychiatry.
 He has extensive experience in clinical psychiatry,research, teaching, and administration.
 While in the United States Army, Dr. Xenakis served in multiple positions of responsibility as a clinician and commander.
 He commanded medical activities, medical centers, and medical regions for most of the last 10 years of duty.
 During his career, he served as an assistant inspector general for The Surgeon General of the Army and was the adjudicating authority for credentialing and privileging actions for numerous providers.